webfixlab/multiple-products-to-cart-for-woocommerce/readme.txt

 **FEATURES**

 * NEW!
-Better mobile view
-* NEW!
-Fixed total and filter bar
+Better support for custom themes and plugins
+* Multiple product type support
+* Add to cart multiple products at once
+* One of the best mobile view for product table for WooCommerce
+* Supports default variations with correct attribute ordering
-* Import and export tables and settings
+* Sticky header and total price
-* Select columns for each table
+* Set table specific columns
-* Sort table by categories and tags on clicking them
-* Skip products
+* Add pre-selected products and skip products
-* Simple, Variable and Grouped product types supported
 * Works with MULTISITE
 * AJAX & non-ajax add to cart method
 * Truly lightweight and extremely fast, almost no impact on page speed